AlexAtkinson/github-action-gitops-autover/README.md

 > Q: _How did you execute 103 merges?_<br>
   A: You can use the bump scripts in the scripts directory of this<br>
   repo, like: './scripts/bumpPatch.sh 42'<br>
+  (Does not work with branch protection enabled)

+> NOTE: This repo uses its own action for versioning, so feel free to investigate that workflow for another example.

 ## Discipline Dependency

+### Branch Naming Scheme

 This action depends _only_ on the following _branch naming scheme_ being observed.